Balázs Orbán (politician): Views

+At the 2023 Tranzit Festival in Tihany, Hungary, he explained Hungary's uniqueness by saying that "(...) the European strategy should be what Hungary represents.
+But if Europe also represented this, then we [Hungarians] would have to come up with something else, because then we would no longer be distinctive".

 Orbán has defended anti-gay measures in Hungary, such as prohibitions on same-sex marriage and same-sex adoption, saying "If the state is pushing for the policy where the marriage is only between a man and a woman, and seventy per cent of the people want this, it’s not tyranny of the majority."

 Orbán has criticised Ukrainian resistance to the Russian invasion, describing it as "irresponsible".
 In 2024, he said that Hungary would not resist a hypothetical Russian invasion, citing the Soviet crackdown of the Hungarian Revolution of 1956.
-Gabor Török called this the “biggest political mistake of the year”.
+Gábor Török called this the “biggest political mistake of the year”.

 Personal life

 Orbán is married, and has two children.
 Orbán speaks English at a professional level and German at an intermediate level.

 Works

 Orbán has authored articles on the field of constitutional law.
 From 2018 to 2020, he was the columnist responsible for a legal affairs column entitled 'Precedens' in the Hungarian newspaper Mandiner.